arlene14ko/NLP-Text-Summarization/README.md

   - you can find some txt files in this folder which are actually from news articles, this is only used to demonstrate how the **Upload tab** works
 ______________________________________________________________________________________________________________________________________________________

-## L I B R A R I E S  used for this   P R O J E C T
+## L I B R A R I E S  u s e d f o r t h i s   P R O J E C T

 **Hugging Face 🤗 Transformers**  https://huggingface.co/transformers/